Erika Girardi On Kim Richards’ Sobriety: Slams ‘Unfair Judgment’ From New Housewife

 — AllThingsRH (@AllThingsRH) January 9, 2017

 “Eden has a lot to say about the way Kim Richards is dealing with her sobriety.
-To call Kyle an “enabler” seems like an unfair judgment considering Eden is just getting to know these sisters and does not know their entire history.
+To call Kyle an ‘enabler’ seems like an unfair judgment considering Eden is just getting to know these sisters and does not know their entire history.
 We see Kim doing well, and I think we should take her at her word.
 We see Kyle doing her best to support her sister, and I think we should respect that,” Erika Girardi points out in her blog for The Real Housewives of Beverly Hills, hinting that she thinks that Eden should perhaps keep her thoughts to herself.

 Of course, many people were outspoken about how Eden approached Kim’s sobriety on the show.
 Since it is a national show that is often shown in other countries, viewers felt that she was being rude and insensitive considering Kim has truly struggled with her issues.
 And maybe Erika Girardi understands why Kyle has been so protective of her sister and it is possible that she wanted to protect and support Kyle by inviting her to Greece.